GraceMagnyFokam/316LSS-WFC/README.md

 - `log_filename="out_log"`: what should the log file be named?
 - `logging=True`: should we write to a log file? requires filename.

-The specific input that I used is called "Deformed Iron EBSD" and can be found at `images/Inputs/Deformed Iron EBSD.png`
+The specific input that I used is called "Deformed Iron EBSD" and can be found at `images/Inputs/Deformed Iron EBSD.png.`

-It's a cropped version of the IPF-X image in the [original dataset](https://doi.org/10.5281/zenodo.1214828) by Thomas B. Britton and Jim Hickey
+It's a cropped version of the IPF-X image in the [original dataset](https://doi.org/10.5281/zenodo.1214828) by Thomas B. Britton and Jim Hickey.

 ## Test